 The left side again contains an atrium and a ventricle.
 The left atrium receives the oxygenated blood returning from the lungs and the ventricle then pumps this blood around the body.

 The atria and ventricles are separated by valves known as Atrioventricular, or AV valves.
 The purpose of these valves is to prevent blood from flowing in the wrong direction.
-Following the movement of blood from the atrium, into the ventricle, the AV valve snaps shut which causes the first heart sound of the heartbeat (often described “lub dub”, with the closing of the AV valves being the “lub”)
+Following the movement of blood from the atrium, into the ventricle, the AV valve snaps shut which causes the first heart sound of the heartbeat (often described as “lub dub”, with the closing of the AV valves being the “lub”)

 Due to the distance in which the blood being pumped from the left ventricle has to travel, a more forceful contraction is required.
 For this reason, the muscular wall of the left side is thicker than that of the right side.